 - Open a browser and access the router’s configuration page (usually a local IP address like 192.168.0.1).

-- Set the router to Hotspot/WISP mode and connect it to the hotel WiFi by entering the network credentials.
+- Set the router to Hotspot/WISP mode and connect it to the hotel WiFi.
+Complete any captive portal login in the router’s management flow.

 Create a New Private Network:

-- Once connected, the travel router will create a new, secure WiFi network in your room.
+- Once connected, the travel router will create a secure WiFi network in your room.

 - Name this network something easy to recognize (e.g., “Nanit_Room”).